CR7 hints he is leaving Al-Nassr after trophyless spell in Saudi: "It's over"

 His contract in Riyadh is set to expire this summer, and with extension talks reportedly stalling, it appears the iconic No.7 is preparing for a new adventure, per Goal.

-Should he walk away, he would leave behind a mixed legacy in Saudi Arabia, one decorated only by the 2023 Arab Club Champions Cup.
+He would leave behind a mixed legacy in Saudi Arabia if he walked away.
+It would be one decorated only by the 2023 Arab Club Champions Cup.

 Analysing Ronaldo's two-and-a-half seasons with Al-Nassr